 - Your contributions up to the date of leaving service

-- Your employers contributions up to the date of leaving service
+- Your employer’s contributions up to the date of leaving service

 - Investment growth or investment losses up to the date you take your benefits